DATAMATH CALCULATOR MUSEUM

 The Toshiba T6A60 single-chip calculator circuit found in this Galaxy 9 manufactured early in 1995 reads a Texas Instruments part number "1111273-4021", probably a ROM-Code identifier of the embedded software.

-The spirit of this calculator was repeated with the TI-15 introduced in 1999.
+The spirit of this calculator was repeated with the TI-15 introduced in 1999 and the TI-Primaire Plus in 2014.

 If you have additions to the above article please email: firstname.lastname@example.org.